 Over 97 percent of Ouachita students defray a portion of their educational expenses through some form of financial assistance.
 More than $30,000,000 in scholarships, grants, loans, and work-study jobs is awarded each academic year.
-Student Financial Services has provided information in this section to help families identify all possible aid sources which, when combined with the family’s own contribution, can make higher education at Ouachita possible.
+Student Financial Services-New has provided information in this section to help families identify all possible aid sources which, when combined with the family’s own contribution, can make higher education at Ouachita possible.

 How to get financial aid at Ouachita:

 1. Apply for admission to Ouachita Baptist University.